 ISE intensives are more than the sum of their parts.
 We emphasize movement from theory to praxis, collaborating with participants to address the social issues which impact their work, studies, and everyday lives.
-Within this framework, we offer a “core” set of themes, including climate justice, radical democracy, and alternatives to capitalism.In the past, we have hosted speakers from organizations such as Organization for a Free Society, Picture the Homeless, West Harlem Environmental Action (WEACT), Perennial Solutions and the Tar Sands Blockade.
-ISE Seminars do not offer academic credit.
+Within this framework, we offer a “core” set of themes, including climate justice, radical democracy, and alternatives to capitalism.In the past, we have hosted speakers from organizations such as Organization for a Free Society, Picture the Homeless, Green Action for Health and Environmental Justice, Demand Utopia, Coalition of Progressive Electors, West Harlem Environmental Action (WEACT), Perennial Solutions, Urban Permaculture Institute, Movement Generation, Institute for Research and Education, Native American Women’s Dialogue on Infant Mortality, and the Tar Sands Blockade.
+ISE Intensives do not currently offer academic credit.

 “Radical, coherent and powerful body of ideas taught by talented and dedicated teachers that can transform your perspective of politics, evolution, nature, revolution, environmentalism, climate change, capitalism, power and hierarchy.” -Liana Sweeney